 Telling Family and Friends

 Telling the boys (as I like to call Will and Jake) wasn’t as hard as I thought it was going to be as they kind of already guessed.
 I had been on multiple gin dates with the one and only Marty, like I mentioned in my uni post, and we’d talked about everything happening.
 It was brill to just get everything I was feeling off my chest to someone who gets me and has a logical response too.
 Everyone was really supportive which I am so grateful for.

 I remember ringing Grandma and immediately getting upset telling her that it would just be me from now on.
 I love my Grandma to pieces and she knew how to distract me from crying by getting me to tell her about work stories from the Karen’s and Richard’s of the world, ha!
 This pandemic has been really hard for us all but especially for us Darby’s as there is already five people in my grandparents household so it’s been difficult as we can’t go and see them.

 For the past month and a bit, I’ve been putting myself first and it’s been great.
 I feel miles more confident at work and even with my blog too.
 Before I was a bit nervous to share my blog on another platform other than Twitter, but since I’ve started sharing it on my personal Facebook it’s been a real confidence boost when friends react the post!
 I have a Facebook page for my blog too where I post updates so please feel free to like that too, it’s linked here!

-During lockdown 2.0, I’ve been going out for short walks a lot more and it’s brill to just pop my fave playlist on and go for a stroll.
-It’s also good for clearing my head too – recently I’ve been planning Christmas presents for family members, some are already finished, others I haven’t a clue where to start, oops!
+During lockdown 2.0, I’ve been going out for short walks a lot more.
+It’s brill to just pop my fave playlist on and go for a stroll.
+It’s also good for clearing my head too.
+Recently I’ve been planning Christmas presents for family members, some are already finished.
+Others I haven’t a clue where to start, oops!
 If you have any good podcast or playlist recommendations, feel free to comment them below!

 Here’s to a fresh start.